LA 2.3: Examining Definitions of Immigrants

 Teachers connect their assumptions and thinking about immigrant populations to a reading about thin slicing.

 Students have learned terminology around culture and explored their own culture as well as asking questions about the culture of their students.
 In this activity students will develop understandings around immigrant families by reading an article on thin slicing.

 - Take three sticky notes.

-- Pay attention as the instructor writes a word on the board, and without talking, write or draw the first word/image that comes to your mind (pioneer, refugee, illegal alien).
+- Pay attention as the instructor writes a word on the board, and without talking, write or draw the first word/image that comes to your mind.
 No erasing is permitted.

-- When the instructor asks you to do so, place your sticky note under the correct word on the board.
+- When the instructor asks you to do so, place your sticky note under the word it was your response to.

 - Participate in the discussion as the instructor categorizes the notes.
-On the organizer provided, record the categories that emerge.
+On the recording chart provided, record the categories that emerge from the class responses.